iReflect/iReflect.github.io/index.md

 - #### For the Team
    - Track team’s performance not alone on basis of quantitative factors, but should include the qualitative performance required for the overall growth of the product, team and its members.
-   - Define practical development and improvement goals and track growth against the various metrics defined
+   - Define practical development and improvement goals and track growth against the various metrics defined.

 - #### For the User
-   - Provide an insightful analysis of user’s performance
+   - Provide an insightful analysis of user’s performance.
    - Track Feedback and Goals against user actions and performance to provide a 360 degree feedback.

 - #### For Continuous Feedback and Reporting
-   - Provide transparent feedback
+   - Provide transparent feedback.
    - Provide continuous and early feedback.
    - Exhaustive feedback backed by various data points.
    - Easy to follow process which does not take up a lot of time.
-   - Periodic reporting of growth of team/individual over periods
+   - Periodic reporting of growth of team/individual over periods.

 ### [](#steps)Three Step Plan